MatthieuHernandez/StraightforwardNeuralNetwork/neural_network/optimizer/optimizer.md

 # Optimizer

 This is the list of available optimizers used for learning of neural networks.
-There are  few optimizers but new ones will happen gradually as the biblihothèque grows.
+There are few optimizers but new ones will happen gradually as the library grows.